 Primary Areas of Settlement in the GTA (Social Atlas):

-Mississauga, Brampton, Vaughan, East Gwillimbury, and City of Toronto.
+Mississauga, Brampton, Vaughan, East Gwillimbury, and the City of Toronto.